-Waterhackweek 2020 will be held at the University of Washington in conjunction with the eScience Institute from March 23-27, 2020.
-At the 5-day collaborative workshop event, participants will learn about open source technology, models, and data for conducting state-of-the-art freshwater research.
-Mornings will consist of interactive lectures, and afternoon sessions will involve facilitated exploration of datasets and hands-on software development.
+During this 5-day collaborative workshop event, held in conjunction with CUAHSI and the University of Washington eScience Institute, participants will learn about open source technology, models, and data for conducting state-of-the-art freshwater research.
+Activities will consist of interactive lectures and facilitated exploration of datasets and hands-on software development.

 What is a Hackweek?